ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Introduction

 To address these challenges, we present \systemname{} (\textsection\ref{sec:design}), a unified two-tier scheduling framework designed to maximize service gain from multi-priority requests.
 At the engine layer, we introduce \localsched{} (\textsection\ref{sec:local_sched}), a local batch scheduler that dynamically adapts its policy based on real-time load.
 It adaptively partitions the request queue into urgent and non-urgent subsets and applies tailored strategies.
+Moreover, we implement efficient block management (\textsection\ref{sec:block_manage}) with asynchronous offloading, pipelined reloading, and adaptive copy-budget control to reduce eviction and reload overhead.
 At the service layer, we design \globalsched{} (\textsection\ref{sec:global_sched}), a global request router that performs gain-oriented, capability-aware dispatching across distributed instances.
 It maintains awareness of local scheduler states and proactively reserves capacity for future high-priority or long requests.
 We evaluate \systemname{} against multiple common and state‑of‑the‑art schedulers across four open‑source datasets and one large‑scale real‑world industrial dataset.
 Extensive experiments demonstrate that \systemname{} consistently and significantly outperforms state-of-the-art baselines, improving system gain by up to 35\% and boosting overall SLO attainment by up to 52\%.

-Our main contributions are summarized as follows: \begin{itemize}[itemsep=0pt, parsep=0pt, topsep=2pt, partopsep=0pt] \item We formally define the multi-priority scheduling scenario and formulate it as a service gain maximization problem.
-We also propose a novel gain function TDG, which quantifies per-request gain while evaluating token delivery against deadlines.
+Our main contributions are summarized as follows: \begin{itemize} \item We formally define the multi-priority scheduling scenario and formulate it as a service gain maximization problem.
+To this end, we propose a novel gain function TDG, which quantifies priority-based gain while evaluating token delivery against deadlines.

-\item We introduce \localsched{}, a novel engine-level batch scheduler that dynamically adjusts request ordering strategies based on real-time load conditions.
+\item At the engine layer, we introduce \localsched{}, a local batch scheduler that dynamically adjusts request ordering strategies based on real-time loads.
+We also introduce an efficient block management mechanism to minimize the overhead of host-device block swapping upon eviction.

-\item We design \globalsched{}, a service-level router that proactively monitors instance and request states and employs a gain-oriented, capability-aware routing policy.
+\item At the service layer, we design \globalsched{}, a global router that proactively monitors instance and request states and employs a gain-oriented, capability-aware routing policy.